rtek1000/Amplifier-output-protection/README.md

 The circuit of Thermal protection is based on the TL431 which is widely used in switching power supplies, this IC is very reliable:
 - Each output transistor must have a 10k B3950 NTC sensor.
-- The relay output can be used to jumper the signal input.
+- The relay output can be used to jumper the signal input of amplifier.

 ![img](https://raw.githubusercontent.com/rtek1000/Amplifier-output-protection/main/Doc/Basic_schematic.png)